Shreeramghimire/Data-Warehouse-Basics/README.md

 Understanding how these data are **generated, structured, integrated, transferred, stored, and utilized** is therefore essential.
 Well-designed data warehouse architectures and effective data management strategies can improve decision-making, reduce resource wastage, support automation, and enable more efficient and sustainable aquaculture production.

 Through this repository, I aim to present my **thoughts, ideas, and practical approaches to managing aquaculture data**, while exploring how database concepts and modern data architectures can be applied to address real-world challenges in the aquaculture sector.

+The repository is intended to bridge the gap between **datawarehouse and data engineering concepts and their practical applications in aquaculture**, demonstrating how a well-structured data ecosystem can support the future of data-driven and sustainable aquaculture.